-Our autumn beginner’s running course must be booked in advance – the term costs £182 (for 14 weeks) which includes a free social run every Wednesday at 9.30am – two classes per week for the price of one!
+Our winter 2019 beginner’s running course must be booked in advance – the term costs £156 (for 12 weeks) which includes a free social run every Wednesday at 9.30am – two classes per week for the price of one!
 All course attendees are entitled to discounts at The Australian Physiotherapy and Pilates Institute (APPI) in Wimbledon, Sporting Feet (in Putney & Richmond), Sweatshop (locations throughout London), Sweaty Betty (Wimbledon) and Up & Running (East Sheen) .
 More discounts to follow.

 For more information about our beginner’s course or to book a free trial session, please contact Caroline on 07810 486286 or email firstname.lastname@example.org.